Tired of making a healthy salad only to ruin it with a salty dressing? You’re not alone.

 Creamy Italian Dressing (Kidney-Friendly)

 This one’s great if you like creamy dressings but want to avoid bottled versions.
+You’ll need:

 - ½ cup mayonnaise